S2O: Static to Openable Enhancement for Articulated 3D Objects: Related work

-\mypara{Articulated 3D object generation.} Early work on producing articulated 3D object meshes assumed that a static mesh in one state as well as part segmentation were provided as input~\cite{hu2017learning}.
-Related work by \citet{xu2022unsupervised} predicts the kinematic chain and motion parameters for a given 3D mesh, again assuming part segmentation as an input.
+\mypara{Articulated 3D object generation.} Early work assumed a static mesh in one state as well as part segmentation were provided as input~\cite{hu2017learning}.
+Related work predicts the kinematic chain and motion parameters for a given 3D mesh, again assuming part segmentation as an input~\cite{xu2022unsupervised}.
 Other work approaches the problem from a 3D reconstruction perspective, estimating 3D geometry and part motion parameters given RGB-D observations of the objects~\cite{jiang2022ditto,hsu2023ditto,abbatematteo2019learning}.
-Related work designed for the reconstruction scenario takes multiple images, videos~\cite{jain2020screwnet}, or multiple point clouds~\cite{yi2019deep, huang2021multibodysync}) to identify which parts move and how they move.
+Other reconstruction methods take multiple images, videos~\cite{jain2020screwnet}, or multiple point clouds~\cite{yi2019deep, huang2021multibodysync}) to identify which parts move and how they move.
 A related line of work generates articulated 3D objects, both unconditionally~\cite{lei2023nap} and given input conditions~\cite{liu2023cage}, but both rely on a dataset of annotated articulated objects with geometrically complete interiors.
-There is work on interactive interfaces for efficient annotation of 3D object datasets with such part segmentations and motion parameters~\cite{xu2020motion}, but in general such data is limited in scale.
+There is work on interactive interfaces to annotate 3D object datasets with parts and motion parameters~\cite{xu2020motion}, but in general such data is limited in scale.
+Other work~\cite{le2024articulate} creates articulated objects from images by retrieving and connecting part meshes, and predicting joint motion parameters.
+This work relies on a database of URDF models (e.g., PartNet-Mobility~\cite{xiang2020sapien}) to retrieve parts.
+In contrast, our method creates articulated objects from static objects, including segmentation into appropriate parts.
+The output of our system can be used as a source of data for such work.

 Our work is the first to investigate the complete \ourtasklong task going from a static 3D object mesh to an articulated 3D object, without assuming part segmentations or other annotations in the input.
 We systematically benchmark approaches to this challenging problem statement.